pmean/build-website/text/99/merging.md

 - bigamy is allowed
 - but only in a single direction.
 A record in the first data set can be linked to more than one record in the second data set
 - but a record in the second data set is never paired with more than one record in the first data set.
 Sort of like the type of bigamy where a husband can have more than one wife
-- but a wife can\'t have more than one husband.
+- but a wife can't have more than one husband.

 If you have a one-to-many merge
 - select the WORKING DATA FILE IS KEYED TABLE option.